Attract Diners with Your Outdoor Restaurant Sign

 - Make sure your restaurant logo is an easy to recognize design.

 - Prominently display your logo outside of your restaurant.

 - Choose a signature color scheme and be consistent in your use of it.

 - Windows, menus, and even outdoor table umbrellas are all fair game for displaying text and logos.

 The last thing you want to do is lose a potential diner because your menu isn't easily accessible.
 Post a free standing menu holder in an easy-to-read location for those passing by.

 - If space doesn't allow for a full menu, promote signature dishes near your restaurant entrance to at least give customers a taste of what you offer.

 - Promote a daily item - such as "Fresh Catch of the Day" or "Soup du Jour" - to create an impulsive "only available today" opportunity for diners.

 - It doesn't hurt to have a few traditional favorites on display for less adventurous diners.

-- Check out Menu Psychology resources for more tips and tricks to write the best menu.
+- There are also ways that you can re-design your menu to make customers more likely to make a sale.
 For example: Don't use dollar signs, as diners spend significantly more on menus without them.